peachmakkoli/pr-practice/README.md

 ## Person B:

-Person B should modify content here.
+Everyone should have (at least) one dog.

 ## Person C: